evan-wang-13/evan-wang-13.github.io/_posts/2024-05-01-LimitsToPrediction.md

 ## Meta-Level: Choosing What to Learn/Research

-- This involves a prediction task: what will be super important that is not receiving enough attention already?
+- Choosing what to focus on in learning and research is a prediction task in and of itself.
+What will be super important in the next few years (or decades) that is not receiving enough attention already?
+- Strongly-held weak beliefs vs. weakly-held strong beliefs.
+Strong-held weak beliefs are stances that may not push the envelope super far from established knowledge, but we can be relatively confident in that belief.
+These beliefs are more foundational than ground-breaking.
+Weakly-held strong beliefs are beliefs that are "hot takes" but have low confidence.
+  Both types of beliefs are important to have in the marketplace of ideas: diversity here is healthy.
+Matt describes himself as someone having strongly-held weak beliefs, while Arvind considers himself as having weakly-held strong beliefs.

 ## Evaluations are Everything